Developer Guide

 Aspect: Type of data to save in CSV format

-As the data is to be saved in a CSV format, the data attributes of the Java Object cannot have complex data type such as a set
+As the data is to be saved in a CSV format, the data attributes of the Java Object cannot have complex data type such as a set, list or map.

 -